 Because properties underlying the 90% net profits interests are primarily royalty and overriding royalty interests, the calculation of net profits income from these interests includes deductions for production and property taxes, legal costs, and marketing and transportation charges.
 In addition to these costs, the calculation of net profits income from the 75% net profits interests includes deductions for production expense and development costs since the related underlying properties are working interests.
 Net profits income is calculated monthly for each of the five conveyances under which the net profits interests were conveyed to the Trust.
 If monthly costs exceed revenues for any conveyance, such excess costs must be recovered, with accrued interest, from future net proceeds of that conveyance and cannot reduce net profits income from other conveyances.
 Costs have never exceeded revenues from the 90% net profits interests, nor are they expected to in the future.
-For further information on excess costs, see Note 7 to Financial Statements under Item 8, Financial Statements and Supplementary Data.
+For further information on excess costs, see Note 7 to Financial Statements under Item 8.
+Financial Statements and Supplementary Data.

-Total costs deducted in the calculation of net profits income were \$2.9 million in 2021 and \$5.4 million in 2020.
-The 45% decrease in costs from 2020 to 2021 is attributable to excess costs (\$2.8 million), partially offset by decreased production expense (\$0.2 million) and taxes, transportation and other costs (\$0.1 million).
+Total costs deducted in the calculation of net profits income were \$15.3 million in 2022 and \$2.9 million in 2021.
+This increase of \$12.4 million from 2021 to 2022 is attributable to net excess costs (\$7.2 million), increased development costs (\$2.5 million), taxes, transportation and other costs (\$1.4 million), and production expense (\$1.3 million).

-Unit operators of the properties underlying the 75% net profits interests have reported underlying budgeted development costs of approximately \$1.4 million for 2022 and \$1.6 million for 2023 (\$1.0 million and \$1.2 million, respectively, net to the Trust), as compared to underlying budgeted development costs of \$1.0 million (\$0.7 million net to the Trust) and actual development costs of \$0.2 million (\$0.1 million net to the Trust) for 2021.
+Unit operators of the properties underlying the 75% net profits interests have reported underlying budgeted development costs of approximately \$1.4 million for 2023 and \$1.6 million for 2024 (\$1.1 million and \$1.2 million, respectively, net to the Trust), as compared to underlying budgeted development costs of \$1.4 million (\$1.0 million net to the Trust) and actual development costs of \$2.7 million (\$2.0 million net to the Trust) for 2022.
 Actual development costs often differ from amounts budgeted because of changes in product prices and other factors that may affect the timing or selection of projects.
 Changes in oil or natural gas prices could impact future development plans on the underlying properties.